 - A restful, sleep-filled night sounds like a God-send

 - Chronic pain is negatively impacting your mental health

 - You’d love to clear away destructive thoughts

 - You wish to create a less stressed and better-managed life

 Then cognitive behavioral therapy may be the ideal treatment approach for you.

 CBT is a powerful therapeutic approach that looks at your current thoughts and the behaviors they trigger.
 It hones in on your automated assumptions and how these manifest when you experience frustration or stress.

-In CBT I identify the unhelpful thoughts that inform your feelings, decisions, and actions, and challenge these in a safe and non-judgmental way.
+In CBT I identify the unhelpful thoughts that inform your feelings, decisions, actions and challenge these in a safe and non-judgmental way.
 What do you think about “X?”
 Is this thought accurate?
 What is the likely reality in situation “Y?”
 Are your thoughts counterproductive?
 What would be a more plausible explanation?

-CBT provides you with greater understanding of your internal dialogue, helping you to train different thinking patterns and beliefs to better reflect both the reality around you and a more empathetic self-image.
+CBT provides you with a greater understanding of your internal dialogue, helping you to train different thinking patterns and beliefs to better reflect both the reality around you and a more empathetic self-image.
 I aim to ease your suffering, improve your problems, and help you live a healthier, happier life.

 If you’d like me to show you firsthand how CBT can dramatically improve your life, please contact me today for an appointment.